Vienna: Police investigate terror links to gun attack | DW | 03.11.2020

 A manhunt is underway in the Austrian capital after an attack that left four civilians dead.
 Authorities say at least one "Islamist terrorist" was behind the shootings and that more suspects may be at large.

+Austrian police announced on Tuesday that a shooting rampage in Vienna had been carried out by a known Islamic extremist who had spent time in prison.
+Authorities are probing the motive behind the deadly attack, which left at least four people dead and more than 20 injured.

+North Macedonia's interior ministry said in a statement that three people who were involved in the gun attacks all have dual Austrian and North Macedonian citizenship.
+All three were born in Austria, the ministry added, naming the three only by initials.

-Hundreds of police have been deployed across Vienna to search for suspects after gunmen opened fire at multiple locations in the city, killing at least four people and injuring 17.
+Hundreds of police have been deployed across Vienna to search for suspects.

 The shootings came as many people were out and about enjoying the last evening before a nationwide coronavirus lockdown was due to come into force.